xeon-protocol/xeon-dapp/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API
 - [Foundry Documentation](https://book.getfoundry.sh/) - learn about Foundry

-## Contributing
+## Product Management

-Please update and follow along with the current development progress on [Trello](https://trello.com/b/mW198hKo/xeon-protocol-board).
+Please stay up to date with current development progress on [Trello](https://trello.com/b/mW198hKo/xeon-protocol-board).
+You can request access by clicking [here](https://trello.com/invite/b/mW198hKo/ATTIc305ea03ad04139d54ef382b7a276d651224A655/xeon-protocol-board).

-- If unable to access, [request invite](https://trello.com/invite/b/mW198hKo/ATTIc305ea03ad04139d54ef382b7a276d651224A655/xeon-protocol-board)

-For guidance on best practices within the Xeon codebase, see the [CONTRIBUTING](https://github.com/xeon-protocol/xeon-testnet/blob/main/CONTRIBUTING.md) guide.

 ## Security

-For any security-related concerns, please refer to the [SECURITY](https://github.com/xeon-protocol/xeon-testnet/blob/main/SECURITY.md) policy.
+For any security-related concerns, please refer to the [SECURITY](https://github.com/xeon-protocol/xeon-dapp/blob/main/SECURITY.md) policy.
 This repository is subject to a bug bounty program per the terms outlined in the aforementioned policy.

 ## License

-The primary license for Xeon Protocol is the Business Source License 1.1 (BUSL-1.1), see [`LICENSE.md`](https://github.com/xeon-protocol/xeon-dapp/blob/main/LICENSE.md).
+The primary license for core Xeon Protocol contracts (`XeonHedging.sol` + `XeonStaking.sol`) is the Business Source License 1.1 (BUSL-1.1), see [`LICENSE.md`](https://github.com/xeon-protocol/xeon-dapp/blob/main/LICENSE.md).

 However, there are some exceptions:

-- Several files in `contracts/script` and `contracts/test` are licensed under `GPL-3.0-or-later`, see [`LICENSE-GPL.md`](https://github.com/xeon-protocol/xeon-dapp/blob/main/LICENSE-GPL.md).
-- Many files in `test/` remain unlicensed (as indicated in their SPDX headers).
+- Several files in `contracts/script` and `contracts/test` are licensed under `GPL-3.0-or-later` (see: [`LICENSE-GPL.md`](https://github.com/xeon-protocol/xeon-dapp/blob/main/LICENSE-GPL.md)) or remain unlicensed (per their SPDX headers).